Porridge (film): Plot

 Oakes relents and releases them and they find a barn to hide in and catch their breath; Godber recovers from his bang on the head and they help themselves to some apples.
 Fletch explains to Godber that there is no possible way that being caught outside ends well for them, as any policeman they approach will claim the find for himself.
-Furthermore, he realises that once the Governor, Mackay, and Beal start passing the idea of the match back down the line, it'll end up with Fletch looking like the responsible one and he'll serve more time, meaning the only solution is to break back into prison.
+Furthermore, he realises that once the governor, Mackay and Beal start passing the idea of the match back down the line, it'll end up with Fletch looking like the responsible one and he'll serve more time, meaning the only solution is to break back into prison.

 Making their way through fields and villages, they steal a sexton's bicycle, find the abandoned coach and manage to sneak back into the luggage hatch just as the police let the prison officers take it back to the prison.
 Once inside the prison walls, both convicts slip out of the coach and smuggle themselves into the prison officers' club storeroom, where Fletch quickly consumes several bottles of alcohol to become inebriated enough to make their story be accepted: they stumbled on Oakes tying up the bus driver and he forced them down the delivery hatch, where they claim to have been since.

-The story is believed by the Governor and life seems to return to normal.
+The story is believed by the governor and life seems to return to normal.
 As the other inmates question Fletch on what really happened, Grouty subtly tells him that he will be rewarded for his efforts and for keeping his mouth shut, and Rudge thanks Fletch for helping him through his time inside.
 Later in their cell, Godber is jealous at Oakes having got away, though Fletch assures him that it won't matter as Oakes will hate being on the run.
-Fletch reminds Godber that in a few months, he'll leave prison as well; the difference being that he'll be legally.
+Fletch reminds Godber that in a few months he'll leave prison as well; the difference being that he'll be doing it legally.

-Mr Mackay visits them and tells them that, while the Governor believes that they have been locked in the storeroom all day, it doesn't explain the mysterious "UFO" sightings in the village (unidentified fleeing objects), and the various happenings that they created on their journey.
+Mackay visits them and tells them that, while the governor believes that they have been locked in the storeroom all day, it doesn't explain the mysterious "UFO" sightings in the village (unidentified fleeing objects), and the various happenings that they created on their journey.
 Realising that he will never be believed, Mackay tells them that he will always be watching, and that his day will come.
 Fletch and Godber cheekily munch on the stolen apples once Mackay turns his back to them.